top of page

 "I need guidance, not panic."

-Then re-center.
+Then, re-center.

 And consider this: a free or low-cost consultation with a certified divorce coach could be your turning point.
+Even if it only gives you 30 minutes of space that belongs entirely to you.

 Somebody Told Me: Why This Phrase Can Wreck a Relationship

-Let’s take a step back.
+Let’s take a moment to reflect.

+The phrase “somebody told me” should make us pause.
 Why?
-Because it often comes with an assumption — an idea whispered into one ear that suddenly becomes law in your story.
+Because it often carries an assumption — an idea whispered into one ear that suddenly becomes law in your story.

 • Somebody told me I should keep the house.